Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D_s$-meson family, the mass of the $D_s(2^3D_3)$ state is predicted to be $M=3267$ MeV, which is comparable with those of Refs.~\cite{Godfrey:2015dva,Zeng:1994vj,Li:2010vx,Song:2015fha}.
 The $D_s(2^3D_3)$ state has a narrow width of

 which is in agreement with the prediction of Ref.~\cite{Song:2015nia}.
 The $D_s(2^3D_3)$ state dominantly decays into $DK$ , $D^*K^*$ and $D^*K$ channels with branching fractions $\sim 27\%$ , $\sim 20\%$ and $\sim 16\%$, respectively.
+To see the dependence of the decay properties of $D_s(2^3D_3)$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{D23D3Mirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D_s(2^3D_3)$ varies in the range $\sim 50-90$ MeV.
 To establish the missing $D_s(2^3D_3)$ state, the $DK$ and $D^*K$ channels are worth to observing in future experiments.